martisak/RepData_PeerAssessment2/report.md

 ## 985 Levels:    HIGH SURF ADVISORY  COASTAL FLOOD ...
 WND
 ```

-As we can see, there are many spelling mistakes (for example "AVALANCE" instead of "AVALANCHE"), and unnecessarily detailed classes, so we need to fix that.
+As we can see, there are many spelling mistakes (for example "AVALANCE" instead of "AVALANCHE"), abbreviations, untrimmed strings and unnecessarily detailed classes, so we need to fix that.
 First we make all values upper case, then change "/" and "&" to "AND" to make it easier on the eyes.
 We focus on the classes that are the most deadly.

 ```r